MuhammadHassanBashir/Scale-Deployments-Based-on-HTTP-Requests-in-GKE-Cluster/README.md

 watch kubectl get pods
 ```

+By running this test, you'll confirm that your GKE deployment scales dynamically based on HTTP traffic.

+Following this guide, you have now successfully set up your GKE cluster to automatically scale your NGINX deployment based on the number of HTTP requests per second.

-## Example of apply hpa on citation deployment
+## Example of apply hpa(horizantal pod autoscaler) on citation deployment

       apiVersion: apps/v1
       kind: Deployment